kmaaallen/simon-game/README.md

 A full explanation of the logic behind this project can be found at: https://github.com/kmaaallen/simon-game/blob/master/documentation/logic.md

-During this project I also created some wireframes of how I wanted the project to look.
+During this project I also created some wireframes of how I wanted the project to look, this was inspired by the original simon game style.
 These can be viewed at : https://github.com/kmaaallen/simon-game/tree/master/documentation/wireframe

 ## Features
 ### Existing Features
-#### Feature 1 - Instruction paragraph
+#### Feature 1 - Instruction button opening to instruction paragraph on click
-This paragraph is shown at the top of the webpage to ensure prominence.
+This button labelled "Instructions" when clicked reveals the instruction paragraph It is situated at the top of the webpage to ensure prominence and styled like the game buttons so it is intuitive to click it.
+It is initially hidden behind a button to avoid cluttering up the screen and to allow the player to see the whole simon game board in desktop without having to scroll down.
-It is important the player reads this information first so the text has good contrast to the background.
+It is important the player reads this information properly so the text has good contrast to the background.

 #### Feature 2 - game board
 The game board contains the coloured segments, the control panel and the buttons/toggles for using the game.